-Newborn Hearing Screening: Referral to an Audiologist - English version - HE1924
+Newborn Hearing Screening: Referral to an Audiologist - English - HE1924

-Explaining why further hearing screening tests may be required; the procedures used, including a description of the auditory brainstem response (ABR) test; and what help is available if hearing loss is detected.
+Explaining why a baby might need further hearing screening tests and the procedures used.
+The resource includes a description of the auditory brainstem response (ABR) test and information about what help is available if a baby has a hearing loss.

 The full resource: